Ankara–Istanbul high-speed railway: History

-Attempts to construct a high-speed railway between Istanbul and Ankara date back to 1975, when the Turkish government finalized plans to built the Istanbul-Ankara rapid railway (İstanbul-Ankara sürat demiryolu).
+Attempts to construct a high-speed railway between Istanbul and Ankara date back to 1975, when the Turkish government finalized plans to build the Istanbul-Ankara rapid railway (İstanbul-Ankara sürat demiryolu).
 This railway would diverge off the Istanbul-Ankara railway at Sincan and take a more direct route through the Köroğlu Mountains and re-join the existing railway at Arifiye.
-This new railway would shorten the route between the two cities by 160 km and with a planned maximum speed of 250 km/h, it would drastically reduce travel time from 7.5–11 hours to 4.5 hours.
+This new railway would shorten the route between the two cities by 160 km and with a planned maximum speed of 250 km/h, it would drastically reduce travel time from 7.5 to 11 hours to 4.5 hours.
 The project was put into motion in 1976 when the tender to construct the Ayaş Tunnel was awarded to Nurol.
 The following year, on 28 March 1977, Deputy Prime Minister Necmettin Erbakan broke ground for the tunnel which would have been Turkey's longest railway tunnel at the time.
 However political instability, constant changes in government and problems with the construction of the tunnel delayed the project until construction was halted in the aftermath of the 1980 Turkish coup d'état.
 Following the coup, Turgut Özal was elected Prime Minister and his pro-automobile policies negatively impacted the project further.